kansil/ProFAB/profab/import_dataset/README.md

     is considered as name of inputs else the first column is a feature column.
-- **label**: type = bool, default = False, If True, then last colmun is considered as name of inputs else the last column is a feature column.
+- **label**: type = bool, default = False, If True, then last colmun is considered as label of inputs else the last column is a feature column.

 ### How to use